 one hour before continuing.

 Run CompIT Pointing Interim Test prior to a measurement session to verify accuracy.
 If necessary, the Interim Test may recommend a Self Compensation or a Pointing Compensation.

-ADM Only trackers (Base Model ION’s and X trackers) only have one distance measurement mode which is Absolute Distance Measurement (ADM).
+Absolute Distance Meter (ADM) Only trackers (Base Model ION’s and X trackers) only have one distance measurement mode which is Absolute Distance Measurement (ADM).
 ION’s with the optional IFM and Xi trackers have three modes of distance measurement: Interferometer (IFM), Absolute Distance Measurement (ADM) only, and IFM set by ADM.
 ADM Only is easiest to measure with, but IFM Only can provide slightly better accuracy if the environmental conditions are ideal.
 IFM set by ADM is available to use if you wish.